jfelipeosorio/jfelipeosorio.github.io/about.md

 <img style="float: left;" src="/img/about/meabout.jpeg" width="13%" height="13%"/>

 Hey this is Juan Felipe!
-I enjoy studying theoretical machine learning and its applications in applied mathematics.
-I will start my PhD studies at the Department of Applied Mathematics.
+I enjoy studying theoretical machine learning and its applications in solving PDEs.
+I will start my PhD studies at the Department of Applied Mathematics this fall 2022.
 I love weightlifting and enjoy watching sports in general.